-FCM Study for Annual Reconfiguration Auctions and Annual CSO Bilaterals - study of the transmission system done to determine the reliability impact of a resource seeking to obtain a new or increased capacity supply obligation.
-(See Planning Procedure 10, sections 7 and 8)
+FCM Study for Annual Reconfiguration Auctions and Annual CSO Bilaterals – Study of the transmission system done to determine the reliability impact of a resource seeking to obtain a new or increased CSO (See PP 10, Sections 7 and 8).

-FCM Delist Analyses - study of the transmission system done to determine the reliability impacts of delists.
-(See Planning Procedure 10, section 7)
+FCM Delist Analyses – Study of the transmission system done to determine the reliability impacts of delists (See PP 10, Section 7).

-Transmission Security Analyses - deterministic study done to determine the capacity requirements of import constrained load zones.
-(See Planning Procedure 10, section 6)
+Transmission Security Analyses – Deterministic study done as part of the determination of the capacity requirements of import constrained load zones (See PP 10, Section 6).

-Non-Commercial Capacity Deferral Notifications - study done to determine the reliability impacts of non-commercial capacity deferral notifications.
-(See Planning Procedure 10, section 11)
+Non-Commercial Capacity Deferral Notifications – Study done to determine the reliability impacts of non-commercial capacity deferral notifications (See PP 10, Section 11).

 Modeling Assumptions

+This Section describes the various modeling assumptions that are assembled to create the steady state, short circuit, and transient stability network representations used in system planning analyses.

 Base Case Topology

 Base case topology refers to how system Elements are represented and linked together for the year(s) to be studied.
-System Elements modeled in base cases include, but are not limited to transmission lines, transformers, other series and shunt Elements in New England, generators on the New England transmission system, generators on the New England distribution system, merchant transmission facilities in New England, and similar topology for adjacent systems.
+System Elements modeled in base cases include, but are not limited to transmission lines, transformers, series and shunt Elements in New England, generators on the New England transmission and distribution systems, merchant transmission facilities in New England, and similar topology for adjacent systems.

 There are a number of Tariff and practical considerations that determine the topology used for various types of planning studies.
-For example, Needs Assessments and Solutions Studies need to include the facilities that have a commitment to be available (e.g. an obligation in the Forward Capacity Market, a reliability upgrade with an approved PPA or a merchant facility with an approved PPA and an associated binding contract) and need to exclude projects that are not committed to be available.
-For System Impact Studies for generation the studies need to include all active generators in the FERC section of the ISO-NE queue that have earlier (higher) queue positions.
+For example, transmission Needs Assessments and Solutions Studies need to include the facilities that have a commitment to be available (e.g., an obligation in the Forward Capacity Market, a reliability upgrade with an approved PPA, or a merchant facility with an approved PPA and an associated binding contract) and need to exclude projects that are not committed to be available.
+For generation System Impact Studies, the studies need to include all active generators in the FERC section of the ISO interconnection queue that have earlier (higher priority) queue positions.

-The starting point for the development of a base case is ISO-NE’s Model on Demand database which includes a model of the external system from the Multi-regional Modeling Working Group (“MMWG”).
-This Model on Demand data base is used to create ISO-NE’s portion of the MMWG base case.
-However, the Model on Demand data base is updated periodically to include updated ratings, updated impedances and newly approved projects.
-Table 2-1The following table summarizes the topology used in planning studies:
+The starting point for the development of a base case is the ISO’s Model on Demand database which includes a model of the external system from the Multiregional Modeling Working Group (MMWG).
+This Model on Demand data base is used to create the ISO’s portion of the MMWG base case.
+However, the Model on Demand data base is updated periodically to include updates to existing Elements’ modeling parameters and inclusion of newly approved projects.
+Table 2-1 summarizes the topology used in planning studies.

 Table 2-1 Base Case Topology